pivot-access-ltd/bma-offline-docs/src/how-to-enable-dhcp-5132.md

 <a href="#heading--create-an-alias-cname-record-in-dns"><h4 id="heading--create-an-alias-cname-record-in-dns">How to create an alias (CNAME) record in DNS</h4></a>

-An administrator can set a DNS Alias (CNAME record) to an already existing DNS entry of a machine.
+An administrator can set a DNS Alias (CNAME record) to an already existing DNS entry of a machine:

 ``` nohighlight
 mass $PROFILE dnsresource-records create fqdn=$HOSTNAME.$DOMAIN rrtype=cname rrdata=$ALIAS